talvanes/babel-minimal/README.md

 - Entry point: [`index.js`](src/index.js) demonstrates usage of the Car class
 - Development mode with hot-reloading via Nodemon and Babel Node
 - Production-ready build process with transpiled output to `dist/`
+- Code quality tools:
+  - ESLint for code linting and best practices enforcement
+  - Prettier for consistent code formatting
+  - Integration of ESLint with Prettier for conflict-free operation

 ## Getting Started